sachinkr91/api-rest-meetings/libs/javascript/docs/RecordingApi.md

 var apiInstance = new BlueJeansOnVideoRestApi.RecordingApi();

-var userId = 56; // Number | The ID of the user of interest.
+var userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

-var contentId = 56; // Number | The recording properties fetched with other API endpoints will return a compositeContentId or a contentId.
+var contentId = 56; // Integer | The recording properties fetched with other API endpoints will return a compositeContentId or a contentId.
 That value can be used for this argument.

 var isDownloadable = true; // Boolean | Set to true.